 You only need a few ingredients + the cold brew maker itself:

-- Cold Brew Maker — $35 on Amazon; we have the 2 Quart and are thinking about getting a second one because we drink so much LOL.
+- Cold Brew Maker — $28 on Amazon (originally $35, but it appears it is permanently on sale, haha!); we have the 2 Quart and are thinking about getting a second one because we drink so much LOL.
 One for Ethan, one for me. ; )

 - Any ground coffee you like — we get the French Vanilla ground coffee from ALDI